Traditional Plant-Based Cooking

 • Depending on your pan a little more oil may be necessary to prevent sticking.

-Or cool to enjoy at room temperature.
+Or cool to enjoy at room temperature - spread with vegan butter they are very tasty.

 Notes